UffizziCloud/uffizzi_cli/README.md

 # Uffizzi CLI

-A command-line interace (CLI) for [Uffizzi App](https://github.com/UffizziCloud/uffizzi_app)
+A command-line interace (CLI) for the [Uffizzi App](https://github.com/UffizziCloud/uffizzi_app)

 ## Uffizzi Overview

-Uffizzi is the Full-stack Previews Engine that makes it easy for your team to preview code changes before merging—whether frontend, backend or microserivce.
-Define your full-stack apps with a familiar syntax based on Docker Compose, and Uffizzi will create on-demand test environments when you open pull requests or build new images.
-Preview URLs are updated when there’s a new commit, so your team can catch issues early, iterate quickly, and accelerate your release cycles.
+Uffizzi is the Full-stack Previews Engine that makes it easy for your team to preview code changes before merging — whether frontend, backend or microserivce.
+Define your full stacks of application and supporting containers with a familiar Docker Compose syntax, and Uffizzi will create on-demand test environments.
+Preview URLs can be updated when there’s a new commit, so your team can catch issues early, iterate quickly, and accelerate your release cycles.

 ## Getting started with Uffizzi

-The fastest and easiest way to get started with Uffizzi is via the fully hosted version available at https://uffizzi.com, which includes free plans for small teams and qualifying open-source projects.

 Alternatively, you can self-host Uffizzi via the open-source repositories available here on GitHub.
-The remainder of this README is intended for users interested in self-hosting Uffizzi or for those who are just curious about how Uffizzi works.

 ## Uffizzi Architecture